userver-framework/userver/scripts/docs/en/userver/tutorial/mongo_service.md

 ### int main()

-Finally, after writing down the dynamic config values into file at `taxi-config-fallbacks.fallback-path`, we add our component to the components::MinimalServerComponentList(), and start the server with static configuration `kStaticConfig`.
+Finally, after writing down the dynamic config values into file at `dynamic-config-fallbacks.fallback-path`, we add our component to the components::MinimalServerComponentList(), and start the server with static configuration `kStaticConfig`.